 After Biopuncture, do not exercise, use a sauna, or use a hot tub for 5 hours after treatment.
 No deep tissue massage for 2-3 days after treatment.

-To learn more about how biopuncture can help you or to make your appointment, please call our office at (425) 686-4498
+To learn more about how we can help treat your chronic pain, set-up your initial consult today!
+Please call our office at (425) 686-4498.